mkbabb/parse-that/README.md

         1.56x faster than EEBNF
         2.01x faster than Parsimmon

-Probably not the most scientific comparison, but it's about 10-25% faster, consistently, than the rest. have a look inside [benchmarks](./test/benchmarks) if you're curious.
+Probably not the most scientific comparison, but it's generally about 10-30% faster than the rest.

+Have a look inside [benchmarks](./test/benchmarks) if you're curious.

 ## Debugging